Lets-code-with-us/DSA-Cracker/Arrays/README.md

 9. :heavy_check_mark: Commit your changes with a meaningful commit message.
 10. :link: Update the main README in the Arrays folder with a link to your solution.
 11. :arrow_heading_up: Open a pull request.
+12. Request for the review from [Dhruva Bhat](https://github.com/dhruvabhat24)
-12. :hourglass_flowing_sand: Wait for your pull request to be reviewed.
+13. :hourglass_flowing_sand: Wait for your pull request to be reviewed.

 Happy coding! :rocket: